LivePersonInc/faas-cli/README.md

 Pulls a function from the LivePerson functions platform (function has to exist on the platform).

-You will be asked, if you want to overwrite your local state with the one from the platfrom.
+You will be asked, if you want to overwrite your local state with the one from the platform.

 The confirmation can be skipped by passing the --yes flag.